 Cement your knowledge of objects

-So far, we have learnt that an object has attributes (or pieces of data) stored inside it, and methods we can call on it to give it instructions.
+So far, you have learnt that an object has attributes (or pieces of data) stored inside it, and methods we can call on it to give it instructions.

 As I mentioned briefly earlier, a class is like a blueprint for creating objects.
 I like to think of a class as being similar to a cookie cutter: it is a template for all the cookie objects you make.

 You can make as many instances of cookie objects as you want, and they will all start off from the same template.